pixielabs/rspec-timings/README.md

 ```

 #### Start App

+Everything in RSpec-timings is behind [Balrog](https://github.com/pixielabs/balrog/).
+In test and development, the password is 'password' (see `config/initializers/balrog.rb`).

+Once you have [generated the Balrog password hash](https://github.com/pixielabs/balrog/#regenerating-a-password-hash), update the `.env`.

+Then start the application:

 ```
 foreman start
 ```

-Everything in rspec-timings is behind [Balrog](https://github.com/pixielabs/balrog/).
-In test and development, the password is 'password' (see `config/initializers/balrog.rb`).

-Once you have generated the balrog password hash, update the `.env`

 ### Setting up a project